Here are the top high school sports performers of the week

 GIRLS TENNIS

-• Autumn Smith, William Chrisman: 8-4 No. 2 singles win, teamed with Makayla Munger for an 8-6 No. 2 doubles win in 6-3 win over Fort Osage.
+• Ifechukume Chigbogwu, Truman: 9-7 victory in No. 5 singles and teamed with Kayleigh Harger for an 8-6 No. 2 doubles win to lift Truman to a 5-4 win over rival William Chrisman Tuesday.

-• Carolyn Schultz, Truman: 8-6 No. 4 singles win and teamed with Michelle Gonzalez for an 8-3 doubles win in 6-3 loss to Oak Park.

 GIRLS GOLF